mondeja/leptos-fluent/leptos-fluent/README.md

         cookie_name: "lang",
         // Get the initial language from cookie.
 By default, it is `false`.
         initial_language_from_cookie: true,
-        // Update the language on cookie when using the method `I18n.set_language`.
-        // By default, it is `false`.
-        set_language_to_cookie: true,
         // URL parameter name to use discovering the initial language
         // of the user.
 By default is `"lang"`.
         url_param: "lang",